 Based on the evidence, a combination of elements underpins effective induction programs.
-Induction should not be an administratively-burdensome process.
+Induction should not be an administratively burdensome process.
 It is essential that the induction process does not become an additional task for early career teachers.
-Induction should ease the early career teacher's entry into the teaching profession.
+Induction should ease the early career teacher's entry into the teaching profession, focus on their needs, and be flexible enough to respond to challenges as they arise.